 What are my obligations once I make my company dormant?

 You will still need to file annual accounts with Companies House.
-This statement will outline all of your key company dates including director details and information about any shares issued.
+This statement will outline all of your key company dates, as well as director details and information about any shares issued.
 Once your company is registered dormant, you cannot have paid employees.
 Similarly, you cannot pay dividends to shareholders without making the company active again.

 How can SJD help?